James-Charles-Robinson/Path-Finding-Visualisation-with-Pygame/README.md

 5. Hotkeys to remove cirtain details from the gui
 6. Adjustable speed of visualisation
 7. Adjustable size of the grid by scrolling

+- Keybinds listed at the bottom of the readme

 # Depth-first Search
 - Rule of expansion - Expand most recently added node
 - Order of expansion - Up, Right, Down, Left